seannns/uni-notes/IFB102/Complexity.md

 Universality
 	Universal model of computation - powerful enough to compute all that can be computed. eg. Universal Turing Machine
-	Anything that can be computed can
+	Anything that can be computed can be computed by a Universal Turing Machine.
+	If a system is Turing equivalent, it can compute anything computable.

+Programming Languages
+	To simplify computers we must make them closer to humans. eg. make the language closer to human.